Central Islip State Hospital Powerplant

+The Central Islip State Hospital Powerplant (also known as Building Number 101 and colloquially as The Powerhouse) was a power station at the Central Islip Psychiatric Center in Central Islip, Suffolk County, New York, United States.

+Description

-It was constructed to meet the rising electrical demands of the expanding psychiatric facility located in Central Islip, New York on Long Island.
+The Central Islip State Hospital Powerplant was constructed to meet the rising electrical demands of the expanding psychiatric facility located in Central Islip, New York on Long Island.
+It was constructed in 1953 by the Titusville Iron Works Co. and the Interboro Co.

-The Powerplant utilized 3 large turbine generators driven by steam created in 6 water tube boilers heated by coal, then eventually oil.
+The power plant utilized 3 large turbine generators driven by steam created in 6 water tube boilers heated by coal, then eventually oil.

 Both fuels were delivered by freight train.
 The steam that spun the generators was then funneled through a system of pipes housed in underground cement corridors to the various buildings on the psychiatric grounds for district heating.

-The powerplant was known as Building number 101 and technically referred to as The Powerhouse.
-It was the last of 3 powerplants constructed on the psychiatric facility grounds and by far, the largest.
+It was the last of three power plants constructed on the psychiatric facility grounds and by far, the largest.

-In the mid-1970s, a World War II Sherman Tank was discovered buried south of the Powerplant.
+In the mid-1970s, a World War II Sherman Tank was discovered buried south of the plant.